1711-Games/LGNC/README.md

   username/email lookup in database, custom complex validations, calling external services for confirmation etc.  There are two types of a callback validator: the one with arbitrary error messages, and the one with a hardcoded list of allowed errors.
 If you don't specify `Errors` key, it's treated as simple callback validator.
-Its body must return a tuple (pair) of error code (`Int`) and error message (`String`).  `Errors` is a list of objects with following
-  entries: `Code` of type `Int` and `Message` of type `String`.
+Its body must return a tuple (pair) of error code (`Int`) and error message (`String`), OR a list of such tuples (multi-error). `Errors` is a list of objects with following entries: `Code` of type `Int` and `Message` of type `String`.
 Additionally, `Error` may contain `ShortName` key which holds a short name of this error.
 It's useful for languages with `enum` data type, like Swift.
 Otherwise enum key will be just an error message without whitespaces (which isn't really beautiful, let's admit that).  **Important**: target language implementation _must_ ensure that a callback with an allowed list of errors can only return listed errors.
 * `Cumulative` is another special kind validator which groups all nested validators to be executed in parallel, without fast fail.
 Thus, field can return arbitrary number of errors.
 Comes in handy for username (or password) validation.

+It is worth noting that before any fields validators are executed, LGNC will ensure that request body contains ONLY entries stated in request schema, otherwise it will return an error `{code: 422, message: "Input contains unexpected items: 'foo', 'bar'"}`.
+After that it will build a chain of validators for each field stated in request schema.
+Each chain (if field is not optional) starts with a validator which ensures that a field is present in the request body and it's of correct type, otherwise field validation would fail with an `{code: 512, message: "Value missing"}` error (message may vary depending on `MissingMessage` attribute of field).
+Thus, LGNC doesn't make a difference between absence of field in request data or invalid field type.

 ## Anti-patterns